 These old fashioned Divinity candy recipes are the first of their kind published.
 What's been called the world's most famous fudge-like candy had its origin in the Southern United States in the early 1900s.

-Divinity is typically a white, sometimes a pastel tinted, meringue-type confection with a light, fluffy texture and a crisp outer layer.
-It likely got its name from its "divine" taste.
-Really, it tastes that good!
+Divinity is typically a white, sometimes pastel tinted, meringue-like confection with a melt-in-your-mouth fluffy texture and a crispy-thin outer layer.
+It likely got its name from its DIVINE taste.
+Really, it's that good.
+It tastes divinely delicious!

 Second Edition of the Neighborhood Cook Book (1914)

-Three cups sugar, one cup Karo corn syrup, three-quarters cup water, three well-beaten whites of eggs, two cups of chopped walnuts, one tablespoon vanilla.
+Three cups sugar, one cup Karo® corn syrup, three-quarters cup water, three well-beaten whites of eggs, two cups of chopped walnuts, one tablespoon vanilla.

 Boil first three ingredients until quite brittle in cold water, then pour slowly and gradually into the eggs and beat until it stiffens.
 Add vanilla and nuts and pour onto a buttered platter.
 When cold cut in squares.

 The Eta Cook Book (1914)

 First mixture: Boil one cup sugar and one-fourth cup water four minutes.